paasim/diplo/README.md

 # diplo

 A haskell implementation of a [diplomacy] order checker.
-Can be used to validate movement phase orders.
+Can be used to validate and execute orders.
 Also contains functionality to initialize and validate the board and the game state.

+Does not contain functionality to resolve which orders get executed and which do not (due to another order with more supporting units for example).

 ## Install
 Can be installed with [stack] by running